shields/git-prompt-watcher/README.md

 ## Testing

-The plugin includes a comprehensive pytest test suite that validates functionality in real shell environments.
+The project includes comprehensive test suites that validate functionality in real shell environments with **100% test coverage**.

 **Run tests:**